ru4871SG/crypto-data-pipeline-with-AI/README.md

 The process is fairly straightforward.
 First of all, you need to create your own `.env` file with your configuration settings for PostgreSQL and MongoDB.
 You should also include your API keys for TheGraph, Dune Analytics, Owlracle, and OpenAI.
 Please check `.env.example` to learn the structure.

-Afterward, you just need to run the Bash script `execute_scripts.sh`, which will automatically execute all the Python ETL scripts, followed by the Python AI data analysis script, and finally, the new monthly report pages for Bitcoin, Ethereum, and Chainlink will be automatically generated.
+Afterward, you just need to run the Bash script `execute_scripts.sh`, which will automatically execute all the Python ETL scripts, followed by the Python AI analysis script, and finally, the new monthly report pages for Bitcoin, Ethereum, and Chainlink will be automatically generated.
 If any script fails, it will retry after a few minutes delay.
 The script logs all its activities, including any failures, to `logs/results.txt`.

 Make sure to check `requirements.txt` to see the required libraries.